-This guide covers the Chain of Custody Standard: Default Version for Single and Multisite operations in the supply chain who wish to use the MSC or ASC labels.
+This guide covers the Chain of Custody Standard: Consumer-Facing Organisation Version, for businesses selling direct to consumers.

 The aim of the guide is to give you an overview of what to expect during each stage of the certification process.